tocco/tocco-docs/framework/configuration/modules/add-optional-module.rst

 .. |pathToModuleModuleFolder| replace:: ``nice2-project/optional/mynewmodule/module``
 .. |pathToModulePom| replace:: ``nice2-project/optional/mynewmodule/pom.xml``
 .. |pathToModuleModulePom| replace:: ``nice2-project/optional/mynewmodule/module/pom.xml``
+.. |pathToImplFolder| replace:: ``nice2-project/optional/mynewmodule/impl``
+.. |pathToImplPom| replace:: ``nice2-project/optional/mynewmodule/impl/pom.xml``

 Add Optional Module
 ===================

 .. hint::
-   This section explains how a new module is added manually.
-There is also a `script`_ which can be used to add a new module.
+   This chapter describes how to add a new optional module manually.
+There is also a `script`_ which can be used to generate the module.

 Adding a new module contains the following steps: